Domain name registry

 A domain name registry is a database of all domain names and the associated registrant information in the top level domains of the Domain Name System (DNS) of the Internet that enables third party entities to request administrative control of a domain name.
 Most registries operate on the top-level and second-level of the DNS.

 A registry operator, sometimes called a network information center (NIC), maintains all administrative data of the domain and generates a zone file which contains the addresses of the nameservers for each domain.
 Each registry is an organization that manages the registration of domain names within the domains for which it is responsible, controls the policies of domain name allocation, and technically operates its domain.
 It may also fulfill the function of a domain name registrar, or may delegate that function to other entities.

 Domain names are managed under a hierarchy headed by the Internet Assigned Numbers Authority (IANA), which manages the top of the DNS tree by administrating the data in the root nameservers.
 IANA also operates the int registry for intergovernmental organizations, the arpa zone for protocol administration purposes, and other critical zones such as root-servers.net.
 IANA delegates all other domain name authority to other domain name registries and a full list is available on their web site.
 Country code top-level domains (ccTLD) are delegated by IANA to national registries such as DENIC in Germany and Nominet in the United Kingdom.

 Operation

 Some governments own their own domain name registries.
 Some are co-operatives of Internet service providers (such as DENIC) or not-for profit companies (such as Nominet UK).
-Others operate as commercial organizations, such as the US registry (nic.us), GoDaddy, domain.com etc.
+Others operate as commercial organizations, such as the US registry (nic.us), GoDaddy, domain.com, etc.

 The allocated and assigned domain names are made available by registries by use of the WHOIS or its successor Registration Data Access Protocol and via their domain name servers.

 Some registries sell the names directly, and others rely on separate entities to sell them.
 For example, names in the .com top-level domains are in some sense sold "wholesale" at a regulated price by VeriSign, and individual domain name registrars sell names "retail" to businesses and consumers.
+This retail model has expanded to include platforms like Ionos, Wix, Bluehost, and HostGator, which simplify domain purchasing by acting as accredited registrars for some domains and resellers for others.